Accenture/ALM-SF-Metadata-API-Python-Tools/README.md

 Creates a customizable report from a PMD analysis.

-Detailed explanation can be found at [PMD README](/pmd/README.md)
+Detailed explanation can be found at [PMD README](/pmd/README.md).

 ## Send Email

 Sends an email showing the pipeline results and attaches PMD and/or deployment logs.

-Detailed explanation can be found at [Send email README](/sendemail/README.md)
+Detailed explanation can be found at [Send email README](/sendemail/README.md).

+# Contributors Guide

+## Contribution

+We encourage you to contribute to new features or fixes.
+You can start by opening a [Github issue](https://github.com/Accenture/ALM-SF-Metadata-API-Python-Tools/issues) to get feedback from other contributors.

 ## License